monikatamsoy/effective-enigma/README.md

   - Press '1' and '0' to rotate in positive and negative Z axis
   - use dat.GUI controls to rotate the image

-Click on the green button to start an immersive AR session.
+Click on the green button to start an immersive AR session:
 AR touch gestures:
 - touch and move to reposition the image
 - pinch to scale